 - No extra storage needed: Pop-up shops are temporary by nature, so brands usually offer a limited amount of inventory during a pop-up’s lifespan.
 That means retailers don’t need extra storage on-site for inventory.

-- Lower overhead: Again, temporary retail means your general overhead is far lower.
-Expect to spend less on inventory, staff, rent and utilities, etc.
+- Lower overhead: Again, temporary retail means your general overhead costs is far lower.
+Expect to spend less on inventory, staff, cost of rent and utilities, etc.

 3. You Can Test Out New Markets